techidaily/site-easy-unlock-android/source/_posts/in-2024-mastering-lock-screen-settings-how-to-enable-and-disable-on-oneplus-ace-2-pro-by-drfone-android.md

 ![disable lock screen android](https://images.wondershare.com/drfone/others/14555323367933.jpg)![disable lock screen android](https://images.wondershare.com/drfone/others/14555323405268.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/H2cXnI9oOvM?si=3nz2sBB124ln-83T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is pretty weird, but actually, it is one of the most common troubles that many users have complained about.
 But to your surprise, the solution is very simple and easy.
 All you have to do is to reset your password, but with a little change.
 Your password MUST include at least ONE NUMBER in it.
 Confirm your new password then you will be able to disable the lock screen Android as usual.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Bonus Tip: Remove Android Screen Lock If Forgotten Password/Pattern